craigdavey/elastic-storage/README.md

 ### Get Started

-Run `npm install elastic_storage` to get the module and then require the constructor in your program:
+Run `npm install craigdavey/elastic-storage` to get the module and then require the constructor in your program:

-    ElasticStorage = require "elastic_storage"
+    ElasticStorage = require "elastic-storage"

 Now you can construct an `ElasticStorage` instance to work with: